 - Place2be is the leading UK provider of school-based mental health support, unlocking children's potential in the classroom - and beyond.
 This service can be accessed by all children.

-- Personal, social and health education (PSHE) is taught in class through our creative curriculum and in assemblies
+- Spiritual, Moral, Social and Cultural development (SMSC) is taught in class through our creative curriculum and in assemblies.

-- Hillbrook has two Learning Mentors who work closely with the children in and out of class.
+- Hillbrook has a Learning Support Team who work closely with the children in and out of class.

 How do you promote positive behaviour?

-- Positive behaviour is consistently promoted through the school ethos based on the 3Rs: Be Responsible, Reflective and Resilient.
-The 3Rs are modelled by staff and children on a daily basis and constantly reinforced.
+- Positive behaviour is consistently promoted through the school ethos and based on the Golden Rules: Be Responsible, Reflective and Resilient.
+The Golden Rules are modelled by staff and children on a daily basis and constantly reinforced.

 - Pupils collect ‘dojo points’.
-If they earn a set number of dojos they receive extra golden time.
+If they earn a set number of dojos they receive rewards set by the class teacher.

-- Pupils who require adult guidance during unstructured times are supported in a lunch time club led by a Learning Mentor.
+- Pupils who require adult guidance during unstructured times are supported at lunchtimes by the Learning Support Team.

 What training and specialist skills do the staff supporting children with SEND have or are having?

-- In accordance with Hillbrook’s inclusive policy, staff receive regular SEN training according to the need in their class or the school.
+- In accordance with Hillbrook’s inclusive policy, staff receive regular SEN training related to the need in their class or the school.

 - External specialists visit Hillbrook regularly to support pupils and train staff to work effectively with individuals

-- Little Hillbrook, Autism Spectrum Disorder (ASD) unit, provides training for teaching assistants.
+- Little Hillbrook Resource Base, can provide training for learning support assistants each half term.
 The training is dependent on the current need of the pupils and staff.